mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Next steps

 The immediate next step involved taking all the findings and putting it together in a format that could be easily presented back to the team and other stakeholders, so a plan of attack might be put together as to how to tackle implementing or testing any recommended changes.

+__Full disclosure:__ I wasn't able to complete this stage of the work.
+As my time at TM drew to a close, I paused further work on this project to prioritise wrapping up elsewhere.

 ## Areas for improvement